Linear Fractional Transformation modeling of multibody dynamics around parameter-dependent equilibrium: Assembly, trim and linearization algorithm

+As discussed in Section \ref{sec:4_linearization}, it is necessary to perform an analytical trimming to preserve the LFT dependencies.
+This is possible by assembling the model of the structure at equilibrium from the individual models \eqref{eq:NE_short_g_equilibrium} and \eqref{eq:model_R_equilibrium}.
+Then, the trim conditions, expressed as LFTs, are re-injected in the assembly of the individual linearized models (Fig.\ref{fig:linearized_rigid_body}, equations \eqref{eq:modele_revolute_joint} and \eqref{eq:motion_vector_revolute_joint}).
+This procedure is schematized in Fig.\ref{fig:assembly}.

-Let us consider a tree-like structure with $6+n$ degrees of freedom (DOF), composed of a parent body described by its forward dynamics ($6$ DOF, Fig.\ref{fig:linearized_rigid_body}.a), children bodies described by their inverse dynamics (no additional DOF, Fig.\ref{fig:linearized_rigid_body}.b), and $n$ revolute joints ($n$ DOF, Fig.\ref{fig:schema_revolute_joint}).
-Each body may be connected to any number of other bodies, as long as there is no closed kinematic loop.
+More precisely, let us consider a tree-like structure composed of (i) a base, which is either a parent body described by its forward dynamics ($6$ DOF) or the ground (no DOF), (ii) children bodies described by their inverse dynamics (no additional DOF), and (iii) $n$ revolute joints ($n$ DOF).
+Each body may be connected to any number of other bodies or joints, as long as there is no closed kinematic loop.